derbyjs/derby-site/md/docs/derby-0.6/components/structure.md

 # Structure

 The controller defines the behavior of the component.

-A component's controller can
+## Controller definition

 > `Controller = function() {}`
 > * `Controller` The prototypical function for defining a component's behavior